sourcegraph/cody-vs/README.md

-# cody-vs
+# Cody for Visual Studio

-Visual Studio extension for Cody, AI coding assistant
+Visual Studio extension for Cody, an AI coding assistant that uses search and codebase context to help you understand, write, and fix code faster.

 ## Setup Instructions for Sourcegraph Teammates